The Food in Kosovo – Travel Kosovo

-A variety of different sausages seem to be very popular in Kosovo.
+A variety of different sausages seem to be a very popular food in Kosovo.
 Suxhuk is worth a mention.
 Very spicy and rather salty it was served to us grilled and was slightly hard, chewy and very rich.

-Cheese and dairy
+Cheese and dairy – staple food in Kosovo

 Fruit and vegetables